monsoonmaelstrom/book2/book2.md

 “Nothing good like…?”

 “I don’t know,” I shrug.
 “Probably Dairuvar will invent some reason to make incursions on Avonare or Leira.
 I imagine Oulanen will either remain neutral or join Dairuvar.
 My money is on the latter.
 Then Avonare and Firgasu will join together against them.
 Leira polity may join Avonare and Firgasu, or it may stay neutral.
-My money is again on the latter unless Dairuvar chooses to move against Leira, which is probably why they’ll choose Avonare.
+My money is, again, on the latter unless Dairuvar chooses to move against Leira, which is probably why they’ll choose Avonare.
 I don’t know what that will mean for Branton, Corriven, or the Army of the Allied Polities though.
 I’m not great with all that… treaty stuff.
 You probably know more about it than I do.”

 “So you think there will be a civil war?”

 “Yes.
 Don’t you?”

 She nods reluctantly.
 “You can’t do anything to stop it?”
+Amelia wonders.

 “Like what?”
-I ask.
+I inquire.
 “I’m not *that* powerful, Amelia.
 No one is.”

 “What about everyone working together?”

 I try not to let my expression change.
 “What do you mean?”
-I ask.
+I probe, carefully.

 “It’s just… if a bunch of us combined our magic, maybe we could have more of an impact than one person alone.”

 I sigh.
 “It’s not a bad thought, but… there are tens of thousands of people who are going to be directly involved in this.
 You’re not talking about influencing the decisions or actions of a single person.
 It would have to be everyone, all at the same time, or it would be too… tenuous, and that’s a lot.
-I don’t think it’s doable,” I say softly.
+I don’t think it’s doable,” I inform her softly.
 “At least, I don’t think I could do it.”

-“So you think someone else could?” she asks, and I can see a flicker of hope in her expression.
+“So you think someone else could?” she questions, and I can see a flicker of hope in her expression.

 “No. Sorry.
 I really don’t think it’s possible,” I answer as we reach the gym.